-C. EXISTING NVTA OUTREACH HISTORY OF PUBIC OUTREACH AND INVOLVEMENT ACTIVITIES
+C. EXISTING NVTA OUTREACH HISTORY OF PUBLIC OUTREACH AND INVOLVEMENT ACTIVITIES

-NVTA has and will continue to use a broad array of communication tools and resources over the last three years to reach out to Napa County residents, businesses, CBOs, service agencies, neighborhood and community groups, visitors, commuters and other potential transit users groups, all of which have the potential to include Title VI-qualifying communities.
+NVTA has and will continue to use a broad array of communication tools and resources to reach out to Napa County residents, businesses, CBOs, service agencies, neighborhood and community groups, visitors, commuters and other potential transit-users groups, all of which havethe potential to include Title VI-qualifying communities.
 Some of the tools and methods used by NVTA to effectively disseminate information to Title VI groups and the larger community include:

-- Implementing the language assistance measures outlined in the 2017 NVTA Plan for LEP Populations (Appendix 1) - Translation of NVTA key website pages, documents and reports - o Google Translate was offered for a website translations on the website - Making translators available at public meetings and events - NVTA brought a Spanish-speaking employee to events targeting Spanish-speaking audiences and two members of the NVTA Board of Directors are fluent Spanish speakers who offered translation as necessary at Board meetings. - Using translation services for responses to individual public requests and service inquiries - Including contact information for translation requests on all printed material - Use of local bilingual radio, television and newspaper advertising - o NVTA advertised in a Voz Bilingual newspaper for large public meetings - Distribution of translated or bilingual collateral materials to local CBOs and community agencies - Use of social media tools and resources - O NVTA had active Facebook, Instagram and Twitter accounts - Participation in local community events - Hosting of public meetings at appropriate community venues
+- Implementing the language assistance measures outlined in the 2022 NVTA Plan for LEP Populations - Translation of NVTA key website pages, documents and reports - o Google Translate was offered for translations on both NVTA's website and the Vine Transit website - Making translators available at public meetings and events (both in-person and virtual) - o NVTA strives to bring a Spanish-speaking employee to events targeting Spanishspeaking audiences and two members of the NVTA Board of Directors are fluent Spanish speakers who offered translation as necessary at Board meetings. - Using translation services for responses to individual public requests and service inquiries - Including contact information for translation requests on all printed material - Use of local bilingual radio, television and newspaper advertising - NVTA advertised in a Voz Bilingual newspaper for large public meetings pre-pandemic - Distribution of translated or bilingual collateral materials to local CBOs and community agencies - Use of social media tools and resources - NVTA has active Facebook, Instagram, NextDoor and Twitter accounts

+- Participation in local community events (both in-person and virtual) - Hosting of public meetings at appropriate community venues